Bobo3980/bobobot/README.md

 Made for the group [The Imperials](https://discord.gg/tYMF7Rb5JY)

 ## How to use it

-Create a folder put all the files downloaded from here into the this new folder
+Download the zip open it and take out the new folder.

 install Node.js >= 14 from https://nodejs.org/en/ then:
 ```